AnushreeM19/flutter_task1/README.md

 # Flutter_task1
 Here is my mobile app created using the flutter platform in dart language.
 In this app there is basically an audio-video player.
 For creating the audio player , its respective package is installed.
 In this case the package installed is 'audioplayers' .
 Similarly for the video player the packages installed are 'video_player' and flick_video_player' .

 Steps:-
 1) Installation of the above mentioned packages in pubspec.yaml .
     dependencies:
   flutter:
     sdk: flutter

-  # The following adds the Cupertino Icons font to your application.
-  # Use with the CupertinoIcons class for iOS style icons.
   cupertino_icons: ^0.1.3
   audioplayers: ^0.15.1
   video_player: ^0.10.11+2